vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 ## Useful Metaphors

-understanding the DP can be difficult, but a number of useful metaphors may help to highlight some key properties.
+Understanding the DP can be difficult, but a number of useful metaphors may help to highlight some key properties.

 ### Stick-breaking Process